Last Updated: January 6, 2025

 Figure 7.3 Defining Total Slack in Project Options.

-The only tasks identified as Critical in this What is Critical.mpp file is what is on the critical path.
+The only tasks identified as Critical in this What is Critical.mpp file are on the critical path.

 Figure 7.4 Zero Total Slack marks a task as Critical.